microsoft/HoloLensForCV/README.md

 This repository contains reusable components, samples and tools aimed to make it easier to use HoloLens as a tool for Computer Vision and Robotics research.

    Take a quick look at the [HoloLensForCV UWP component](Shared/HoloLensForCV).
 This component is used by most of our samples and tools to access, stream and record HoloLens sensor data.

+   Learn how to [build](wiki/Building) the project and [deploy](wiki/Running-the-samples) the samples.

    Learn how to [use OpenCV on HoloLens](Samples/ComputeOnDevice).